-Some disabled people have transport needs that cannot be fully met by a fixedroute public transport service.
+Some people with disabilities and longterm impairments have transport needs that cannot be fully met by a fixed-route public transport service.

 To support these people in meeting their daily needs and enhancing their community participation, local and central government jointly fund Total Mobility.